TheOdinProject/curriculum/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 If this PR closes an open issue, replace the XXXXX below with the issue number, e.g. Closes #2013.
 Or if the issue is in another TOP repo replace the #XXXXX with the URL of the issue, e.g. Closes https://github.com/TheOdinProject/curriculum/issues/XXXXX

 Otherwise, provide a clear and concise reason for your pull request, e.g. what problem it solves or what benefit it provides.
+If this PR is related to, but does not close, another issue or PR, you can also link it as above without the 'Closes' keyword, e.g. "Related to #2013".
  -->
 Closes #XXXXX